eng-mswaleh/mood-based-Quran-ayah-generator/README.md

 6. The interface remains open until you type in 'quit' to exit the interface

 ## Future Improvements
-o Add more moods and ayahs to the database. o Display ayahs in both Arabic and English. o Save user moods and ayahs shown into a file for reflection history. o Build a graphical interface (Tkinter or PyQt).
+- Add more moods and ayahs to the database.
+- Display ayahs in both Arabic and English.
+- Save user moods and ayahs shown into a file for reflection history.
+- Build a graphical interface (Tkinter or PyQt).

 ## Learning Goals
-This project helps beginners practice: o	Databases (SQLite) → storing and retrieving data. o	SQL queries → selecting, inserting, and deleting rows. o	Random module → picking one ayah at random. o	Requests library → calling an external API. o	Loops & conditionals → keeping the program interactive. o	Functions → organizing code neatly.
+This project helps beginners practice:
+- Databases (SQLite) → storing and retrieving data.
+- SQL queries → selecting, inserting, and deleting rows.
+- Random module → picking one ayah at random.
+- Requests library → calling an external API.
+- Loops & conditionals → keeping the program interactive.
+- Functions → organizing code neatly.

 ## Why It’s Unique
 Unlike generic beginner projects, this one is spiritual and personalized.